 As higher education institutions deal with the fallout caused by the coronavirus pandemic, they also are facing a critical challenge in maintaining student enrollment.
 Many leaders were already worried about the birth-dearth and the so-called “enrollment cliff,” but the pandemic has accelerated this issue.
 Many students are changing their initial decision about college through not applying, deferring admission, or transferring to a regional institution closer to home.

 Falling Student Enrollment

 The pandemic has caused colleges and universities to lose student enrollment at a time they were bracing for the enrollment cliff of 2025.
 A year ago, more than half of four-year colleges and universities had not met their enrollment goal.
 COVID-19 has put a sharp punctuation mark on a trend that was growing over the last several years in many sectors of higher education, especially small four-year liberal arts colleges that are highly dependent on a regional enrollment in areas where high school graduation rates are declining and will continue to decline precipitously.

 The fall enrollment numbers are sobering.
 Overall higher education enrollment is down 2.5%.
 However, some institutions and subgroups of students are experiencing steeper declines.
 Private college enrollment dropped by approximately 4% and community college enrollment also is down.

 International student enrollment dipped by 11%; this is not surprising due to the difficulty international students have entering the United States and COVID travel restrictions.
-Domestic students are attending institution that are closer to home.
-A not-insignificant number of students have deferred their admission to next school year.
+Domestic students are attending institutions that are closer to home.
+A not-insignificant number of students have deferred their admission to the next school year.

 These enrollment drops also will have a significant effect on public institutions, which will face the additional burden of receiving decreased state funding due to the pandemic’s impact.